-Providers of oOnline platforms that display advertising on their online interfaces shall ensure that the recipients of the service can identify, for each specific advertisement displayed to each individual recipient, in a clear. salient and unambiguous manner and in real time:
+Providers of oOnline platforms that presentdisplay advertising on their online interfaces shall ensure that the recipients of the service can identify, for each specific advertisement displayed presented to each individual recipient, in a clear, salient and unambiguous manner and in real time:

-- (a) that the information displayed is an advertisement; - (b) the natural or legal person on whose behalf the advertisement is displayed; - (c) meaningful information about the main parameters used to determine the recipient to whom the advertisement is displayed, presented in an easily accessible manner.
+- (a) that the information displayed presented is an advertisement, including through prominent marking; - (b) the natural or legal person on whose behalf the advertisement is displayedpresented; - (c) meaningful information about the main parameters used to determine the recipient to whom the advertisement is displayed presented, presented displayed in an easily accessible manner.
+The information shall be directly and easily accessible from the advertisement.